mmiltiadous/Seminar_ECG_Classification/README.md

 For dataset with other rhythm run:  python3 main.py InceptionTime

-For dataset without other rhythm, uncomment lines 180-230 and comment lines 128-178 in utils.py file and run:  <br>
+For dataset without other rhythm, uncomment lines 180-230 and comment lines 128-178 in utils.py file and run:  <br />
 python3 main.py InceptionTime

 The results for all the experiments mentioned in the report are in the results_inception folder